mhaugrud/msumcspy/_sources/Selection/Nestedconditionals.rst

         else:
             print("x and y must be equal")

+    print('this is always printed')

 .. note::

 	In some programming languages, matching the if and the else is a problem.
 However, in Python this is not the case.
 	The indentation pattern tells us exactly which else belongs to which if.

+.. admonition:: Modify the program ...

+   - Change the value of ``x`` in line 1 so that line 5 is executed.
+Run

+   - Change the value of ``y`` in line 2 so that line 8 is executed.
+Run

 If you are still a bit unsure, here is the same selection as part of a codelens example.
 Step through it to see how the correct ``print`` is chosen.